 Solvent may be introduced into Hartree-Fock and density functional calculations by way of the C-PCM continuum model.
 Equilibrium (and transition-state) structures and vibrational frequencies in addition to energies may be calculated in the presence of solvent.
-Additional solvent models are available (see Help menu inside Spartan'20).
+Additional solvent models are available (see Help menu inside Spartan'24).

 Discussion of molecular mechanics and quantum chemical methods in general, focusing on the specific methods available in Spartan, is provided in Topics under the Activities menu.
-A more thorough discussion of specific quantum chemical models is provided in the latest Q-Chem Users Manual (version 5.3 at the time this manual was produced).